GLOBAL MARKETS-World shares cheer China data, as central banks line up | Headlines

 European stocks gave up earlier gains and the pan-European STOXX 600 index lost 0.26% by 1515 GMT.
 The Bank of England meets on Thursday and is expected to keep rates at 5.25% as wage growth cools, while markets see some chance the Swiss National Bank might ease this week.

-The ascent in the dollar and yields has taken little shine off gold, which rose 0.1% to $2,158.56 an ounce, having fallen 1% last week and away from all-time highs.
+The ascent in the dollar and yields has taken little shine off gold, which added 0.2% at $2,159.33 an ounce, having fallen 1% last week and away from all-time highs.
 Oil prices have had a better run after the International Energy Agency raised its view on 2024 oil demand, while the supply outlook was clouded by Ukrainian strikes on Russian oil refineries.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)